Rome Sightseeing Passes comparison

 Pros of the Rome Super Pass

-• Time-saving: Fast-track access to several of Romeโ€™s busiest attractions
+• Time-saving: Fast-track access to some of Romeโ€™s busiest attractions

-• All-in-one convenience: Combines top landmarks with public transportation
+• All-in-one convenience: Combines top landmarks with unlimited public transportation

 Cons of the Rome Super Pass

-• Less flexibility: You need to pick up physical tickets on-site
+• You need to pick up physical tickets on-site

 Rome City Passes comparison table

-To help you compare at a glance, hereโ€™s a quick overview of prices for 6 of the most popular Rome attraction passes:
+To help you find the best value quickly, hereโ€™s a comparison of the starting prices for the 6 most popular Rome attraction passes:

 For a more detailed breakdown of what's included in each, see the full comparison table below to find the best Rome pass for your travel style and sightseeing goals.